ThinkUpLLC/ThinkUp/docs/source/troubleshoot/common/mysqlgoneaway.rst

 http://dev.mysql.com/doc/refman/5.0/en/gone-away.html

+If you have root access, a simple fix is to edit /etc/my.cnf and change the variable wait_timeout from 30 to 300, then reboot or restart mysql.

 If that's not possible, export your ThinkUp data and install ThinkUp in a server environment with more liberal timeouts.